 We adopted the 2003 Non-Employee Director Stock Option Plan in February 2003, subject to the completion of this offering.
 The plan is administered by the board of directors.
 Only non-employee directors are eligible grantees.
-Upon the closing of this offering, we will grant each of our then-current non-employee directors an option to purchase 40,000 shares of our common stock, and we will grant an option to purchase 40,000 shares of our common stock to any new board member.
-We will also grant our non-employee directors an option to purchase an additional 10,000 shares following each annual stockholders meeting on and after the fourth anniversary of each non-employee director's initial election or appointment to the board of directors.
+Upon the closing of this offering, we will grant each of our then-current non-employee directors an option to purchase 40,000 shares of our common stock, and we will grant an option to purchase 40,000 shares of our common stock, and we will grant an option to purchase 40,000 shares of our common stock to any new board member.
+We will also grant our non-employee directors an option to purchase an additional 10,000 shares following each annual stockholders meeting on and after the fourth anniversary of each non-employee directors initial election or appointment to the board of directors.
 All options issued to non-employee directors vest equally over a four year period.
 The board of directors has reserved 300,000 shares for issuance upon the exercise of options granted under the plan, subject to adjustment.
 The exercise price of each option is equal to the fair market value of our common stock at the time the option is granted.
 The options have a term of up to ten years.
 Upon a change in control or sale of the company, optionees have special vesting and exercise rights.